polymonster/polymonster.github.io/_posts/2022-02-22-bulding-new-engine-in-rust-2.md

 ---
 title: 'Building a new graphics engine in Rust - Part 2'
 date: 2022-02-22 21:40:00
+description: 'Progress update on the hotline Rust graphics engine, covering the bindless gfx API design, D3D12 backend implementation with windows-rs, and initial impressions of Rust.'
 ---

 In my previous [post](https://www.polymonster.co.uk/blog/bulding-new-engine-in-rust) I gave a high level overview of a new graphics engine project I was undertaking.
 I have been working quite consistently since then in the evenings and at weekends fleshing out a graphics API frontend called `hotline::gfx::` and the first graphics backend `hotline::gfx::d3d12` implemented with the assistance of [windows-rs](https://github.com/microsoft/windows-rs).